 Set of two

-The OXO Good Grips 9-Inch Tongs with Silicone Heads (view at Amazon) are a versatile set of tongs that can be used with nonstick cookware and handle high heat.
-If you're looking for something a little different to round out your cooking utensils, we suggest the WENFEI Spatula Cooking Tongs (view at Amazon), which are built like a pair of spatulas and also function as tongs.
-Use them on the grill to flip burgers or with delicate food that could potentially fall apart when grabbed with regular tongs.
+The OXO Good Grips 9-Inch Tongs are a versatile set that can be used with nonstick cookware and handle high heat.
+If you're looking for something a little different to round out your cooking utensils, we suggest the WENFEI Spatula Cooking Tongs, which are built like a pair of spatulas and also function as tongs.

 What to Look for When Buying Tongs

 Tongs can be made from a variety of different materials, each with its own pros and cons.
 Metal can handle high heat, but all-metal tongs aren’t flexible and may damage nonstick cookware.
-Tongs with silicone or nylon tips are safe for nonstick, but may not be able to handle super-high heat.
+Tongs with silicone or nylon tips are safe for nonstick but may not be able to handle super-high heat.
 Wooden tongs have their own niche, too.
-No material is wrong—it just depends on how the tongs will be used.
+No material is wrong—it just depends on how you use the tongs.

-Even the most expensive tongs on our list aren’t budget-breakers, but some tongs are certainly a bargain.
-For cooks who need to use tongs only occasionally, the least expensive will suffice.
-For cooks who use tongs on a daily basis, the extra features and superior durability may make the more expensive models more appealing.
+Even the most expensive tongs on our list aren’t budget-breakers, but some are certainly a bargain.
+For infrequent use, opt for inexpensive tongs.
+However, for cooks who use tongs every day, extra features and superior durability are more appealing.

 Why Trust The Spruce Eats?